 There’s a reason they use water in baptismal rituals, after all.

 Wave tattoos can represent powerful emotions coming to the surface.

 Waves can shatter things, but if you surrender to a wave you’re better off.

 They can represent saying “yes” to the chaos around you and learning how to work with the cards you’ve been dealt.

 Intuitively, you know what fire means.

-Fire is passion, energy, your sex drive, the energy you have to do the things you love to do.
+Fire is passion, energy, your vivacity, the energy you have to do the things you love to do.